Vontei/react_webpack_exercise/readme.md

  * Simple message queue.
- * New ES2015 Class Based OOP and imports
+ * New ES6 Class Based OOP and imports and Babel
- * Webpack server
+ * Webpack and Webpack Server
+ * Express/Node
+ * MomentJs
 ```